vuejs/test-utils/docs/guide/essentials/easy-to-test.md

 })
 ```

-Libraries such as [Vue Testing Library](https://github.com/testing-library/vue-testing-library/) are build upon these principles.
+Libraries such as [Vue Testing Library](https://github.com/testing-library/vue-testing-library/) are built upon these principles.
 If you are interested in this approach, make sure you check it out.

 ## Build smaller, simpler components